Eugène de Beauharnais: Family

-Early life and career
+Early career

-Eugène Rose de Beauharnais was born in Paris on 3 September 1781.
-A member of the House of Beauharnais, he was the son of Viscount Alexandre de Beauharnais and Joséphine Tascher de la Pagerie, both born in the French colony of Martinique.
-Alexandre was executed by guillotine in 1794, a few days before the end of the revolutionary Reign of Terror.
+Eugène joined the French Revolutionary Army soon after his father's death and his mother's release from prison, initially serving as an orderly to General Lazare Hoche during the War in the Vendée.
+He returned to Paris on his mother's request "some time before the battle of Quiberon", according to his memoirs, and was sent back to school in order to complete his education.
+Neither he nor his sister Hortense was present when their mother married Napoleon Bonaparte.

-Eugène began his military career as a child, serving in the staff of General Lazare Hoche during the War in the Vendée, and fought at Quiberon.
-However, within a year his mother Joséphine had arranged his return to Paris, after she remarried to Napoleon Bonaparte.
-After joining the 1st Hussar Regiment as an assistant sub-lieutenant, Eugène served as aide-de-camp to his stepfather in the Italian campaigns of 1796–1797.
-In 1799, during the French campaign in Egypt and Syria, he took part in the Siege of Jaffa and was wounded during the Siege of Acre.
+After joining the 1st Hussar Regiment as an assistant sub-lieutenant on 30 June 1797, Eugène served as an aide-de-camp to his stepfather in the Italian campaign.
+After the Treaty of Campo Formio (17 October 1797) he was sent on missions to the Ionian Islands and Rome.
+In 1798, he followed Napoleon in his campaign in Egypt and Syria, where he took part in the Siege of Jaffa and was wounded during the Siege of Acre.

-Eugène returned to France with Napoleon in the autumn of 1799, helping to bring about the reconciliation of the General and his mother, who had become estranged due to their mutual extramarital affairs.
+Eugène returned to France with Napoleon in the autumn of 1799, helping to bring about the reconciliation of the general and his mother, who had become estranged due to their mutual extramarital affairs.
 During the Coup of 18 Brumaire, he accompanied Napoleon to Saint-Cloud, where they brought the Council of Five Hundred into submission.
-When Napoleon became First Consul following the coup, Eugène was appointed captain of the Chasseurs à Cheval of the Consular Guard.
-With his squadron he took part in the Battle of Marengo where, though half his men fell, he led charge after charge.
+When Napoleon became First Consul following the coup, Eugène was appointed captain of the chasseurs à cheval of the Consular Guard.
+He distinguished himself in the Guard's cavalry charges at Battle of Marengo, and was promoted to chef d'escadron.
+In 1803 he bought Hôtel Beauharnais.

 After rising through the ranks under the Consulate, Eugène was promoted to brigade general soon after the establishment of the Empire in 1804.
-By a decree of 1 February 1805, Eugène was created Arch-Chancellor of State.
+By a decree of 1 February 1805, Eugène was created Arch-Chancellor of State and made a prince of France.